Why NIR Spectroscopy Needs Chemometrics: PLS, PCR, and Key Techniques Explained

 Principal Component Analysis (PCA): Start Here

-When you're facing hundreds of samples and thousands of data points per sample, PCA is the right starting point.
-It's unsupervised — no reference values are needed.
+When facing hundreds of samples and thousands of data points per sample, PCA is the right starting point.
+It is unsupervised — no reference values are needed.
 PCA compresses spectral data by transforming 1,000 or more correlated wavelengths into a smaller set of uncorrelated variables called Principal Components (PCs).

 A typical NIR dataset compresses down to 10–20 PCs without losing the information that matters.
-In a grain receiving application, for example, a dataset of 300 wheat samples scanned at 2,100 wavelengths can often be adequately described by just 8–12 PCs — capturing over 99% of the spectral variance.
-PCA helps to:
+In a grain receiving application, a dataset of 300 wheat samples scanned at 2,100 wavelengths can often be described by just 8–12 PCs — capturing over 99% of the spectral variance.

 - Visualize patterns: See natural groupings across the sample set — different crop years, origins, or varieties often cluster distinctly in PCA score plots.

-- Detect outliers: Spot samples that don't fit — a contamination event, a processing change, or a mislabeled batch.
+- Detect outliers: Spot samples that do not fit — a contamination event, a processing change, or a mislabeled batch.

-- Understand variation: Identify what's actually driving differences between samples before regression begins.
+- Understand variation: Identify what is actually driving differences between samples before regression begins.

 Note: PCA is unsupervised — it finds structure in data without requiring any reference values.
 This makes it the right first step before committing time and resources to building a quantitative predictive model.